OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 * **Option3: Mentioned target entity (if found) else redirection via opshub** This option will synchronize the entity mentioned in the target system if the target system supports the entity mention.
 Otherwise, this option will synchronize the target entity link.
 If the mentioned entity is not synchronized to the target system, then this option will synchronize the OpsHub redirection URL to redirect to the desired (source or target) entity whenever the user clicks on this URL.
 For this option, it is mandatory to provide the **OpsHub Base URI** against OpsHub system, otherwise sync error will be encountered.

-> **Note** : In case the redirection via OpsHub option is set in the Mention Setting of the **OpsHub Integration Manager** mapping, then if the requests by a particular client (host) exceed the threshold request count within threshold time, then further requests from same client will result in HTTP error "429 Too many requests".
+> **Note** : In case the redirection via OpsHub option is set in the Mention Setting of the **<code class="expression">space.vars.SITENAME</code>** mapping, then if the requests by a particular client (host) exceed the threshold request count within threshold time, then further requests from same client will result in HTTP error "429 Too many requests".
 This error indicates that further requests from this client will be blocked for a predefined interval.
 Refer to the response header(s) for more details or contact OpsHub support in case any configuration changes are required for this setting.

 **Mention Prefix Text**